DarthVanger/life-achievements-tracker/README.md

 Simple & minimal.

 ## Motivation
+Taking time to appreciate your past achievements simply makes you feel just a bit better!

 In times of a depressed mood we tend to forget and disregard what we have accomplished in our lives.

 We see our lives as miserable ones.